-The Company's financial liabilities include trade and other creditors (excluding GST and PAYE) and employee entitlements.
+The Company's financial liabilities include trade and other payables (excluding GST and PAYE, and Duty Payable) and employee entitlements.

-All financial liabilities are initially recognised at fair value (plus transaction cost for financial liabilities not at fair value through surplus or deficit) and are measured subsequently at amortised cost using the effective interest method except for financial liabilities at fair value through surplus or deficit.
+All financial liabilities are initially recognised at fair value and are measured subsequently at amortised cost using the effective interest method except for financial liabilities at fair value through surplus or deficit.

-4.7 Cash and cash equivalents
+4.6 Cash and cash equivalents

-Cash and cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-4.8 Donations
+4.7 Donations